gymccusker/MEMPAS/README.md

 Authors: Gillian Young (University of Manchester)

-Contact gillian.young@manchester.ac.uk with any queries.
+Contact giyoung@bas.ac.uk with any queries.

 -----------------------------------------------------------------------------